KarolinaGa/How_to_Start_a_Podcast/Glossary.md

  ---

-### Polar Pattern
- It is the three-dimensional space around a microphone, also known as a pickup pattern, where it is most sensitive to sound.
-It defines the microphone’s directional response, indicating which directions it picks up sound from and which directions it rejects.
-Different polar patterns are suited for different recording situations.

- ---

 ### Pop filter
  It is an accessory used in audio recording to reduce or eliminate the popping sounds caused by the fast-moving air when a person speaks or sings.
 These popping sounds, known as plosives, typically occur with certain consonants like "P," "B," "T," and "K." A pop filter helps to improve the overall sound quality by preventing these unwanted noises from being captured by the microphone.